Sumcheck-based delegation of quantum computing to rational server

+with probability of at least $1-e^{-h(n)}$. \end{theorem} {\it Proof.} Before the formal proof, we explain our intuitive idea of the proof.
+The client's purpose is to obtain $q_z$ (or its approximation) with high probability.
+If $y_z=aq_z$ for a constant $a$, this purpose is achieved.
+This is because the client obtains $p_z=q_z$ from Eq.~(\ref{step6}).
+Therefore, the goal of this proof is to show that $aq_z$ maximizes the expected value of the reward.
+(Remember that the rational server sends $y_z$ maximizing the expected value.)
+By directly calculating the expected value of the reward $R(y_z,b_z)$ over $b_z\in\{0,1\}$, we can show that the expected value is proportional to $-(y_z-q_z/2)^2$ except for terms independent of $y_z$.
+This implies that $y_z=q_z/2$ (the case of $a=1/2$) maximizes the expected value.

-with probability at least $1-e^{-h(n)}$. \end{theorem} {\it Proof.} First, we derive the value of $y_z$ that maximizes the expected value of the reward $R(y_z,b_z)$ over $b_z\in\{0,1\}$.
+The formal proof is as follows.
+First, we derive the value of $y_z$ that maximizes the expected value of the reward $R(y_z,b_z)$ over $b_z\in\{0,1\}$.
 In this proof, for simplicity, we assume that the sampling of $b_z$ in step (c) can be exactly performed using the method in Appendix A (for the approximation case, see Appendix B).
 Let $Y_z\equiv (y_z+2^{(2L-1)n-(k+1)})/2^{(2L-1)n-k}$.
 The expected reward when the server sends $y_z$ is

 where in the second equality, we have used $q_z=\sum_{s\in\{0,1\}^{(2L-1)n-k}}g(z,s)=\sum_{s\in\{0,1\}^{(2L-1)n-k}}{\rm Re}[g(z,s)]$.
 Therefore, the expected reward is uniquely maximized when

 The {\sf BQP} server cannot derive the exact value of $q_z$, which is {\sf $\#$P}-hard in the worst case~\cite{FGHP99}.
 However, the {\sf BQP} server can efficiently estimate $q_z$ with polynomial accuracy.
 More precisely, for all $z$, the {\sf BQP} server can efficiently obtain $\eta_z$ such that